jordanadrianoo/Pink-Panda-Color-Theme/README.md

-# Pink Panda Color Theme
+# Pink Panda Color Theme Preview
  This repository is a custom dark pink theme I made for Visual Studio.
 This repository will list each text type with its corresponding color.

 ## Visual Studio Pink Panda Theme